PARKINSON'S DISEASE

 5. Head Injuries

-Traumatic brain injuries or repeated head trauma can increase the risk of developing Parkinson’s later in life.
+Traumatic brain injuries and repeated concussions increase the likelihood of developing Parkinson’s disease later in life.

 Diagnosis of Parkinson’s Disease